-East Maui Stream Study: In May 2002, the Commission entered into a cooperative agreement with the USGS to collect and analyze data, including, but not limited to, hydrological, geological, rainfall, and aquatic data in certain streams located in East Maui.
-The study is funded, in part, by the USGS, the Commission, DLNR's Land Division, County of Maui Department of Water Supply, and Alexander and Baldwin, Inc. The objectives of the 3-year study are to: 1) Assess the effects of existing surface-water diversions on flow characteristics for perennial streams in northeast Maui; 2) Characterize the effects of diversions on instream temperature variations; and 3) Estimate the effects that streamflow restoration (full or partial) will have on habitat availability for native stream fauna (fish, shrimp, and snails) in northeast Maui.
+East Maui Stream Study: In May 2002, the Commission entered into a cooperative agreement with the United States Geological Survey (USGS) to collect and analyze data, including, but not limited to, hydrological, geological, rainfall, and aquatic data in certain streams located in East Maui.
+The study is funded, in part, by the USGS, the Commission, DLNR's Land Division, County of Maui Department of Water Supply, and Alexander and Baldwin, Inc. The objectives of the 3-year Study are to: 1) Assess the effects of existing surface-water diversions on flow characteristics for perennial streams in Northeast Maui; 2) Characterize the effects of diversions on instream temperature variations; and 3) Estimate the effects that streamflow restoration (full or partial) will have on habitat availability for native stream fauna (fish, shrimp, and snails) in Northeast Maui.
 The USGS, currently in the second year of its study, has completed the data collection efforts and is beginning to enter the data analysis phase.

-Punaluu Watershed Partnership: In early 2002, the Honolulu Board of Water Supply (BWS) was interested in assisting the Commission with data collection efforts towards establishing instream flow standards for Punaluu, Oahu.
+Punaluu Watershed Partners: In early 2002, the Honolulu Board of Water Supply (BWS) was interested in assisting the Commission with data collection efforts towards establishing instream flow standards for Punaluu, Oahu.
 The Punaluu Watershed Partnership, comprised of the Punaluu Community Association, Kamehameha Schools, BWS, USGS, and the Commission, was formed to provide better information for setting instream flow standards, build community participation, and provide opportunities for student education.
-Another product of the Partnership will be a study cooperatively funded by USGS, BWS, and Kamehameha Schools.
-The objectives of the study are to: 1) Assess the effects of ground-water withdrawals on streamflow; 2) Assess the effects of existing diversions on streamflow; 3) Characterize the effects of diversions on instream temperatures; and 4) Estimate the effects of streamflow restoration on aquatic habitats.
-The Punaluu Stream study is currently underway and the USGS is compiling existing data and conducting stream reconnaissance.
+Another product of the Punaluu Watershed Partners will be a study cooperatively funded by USGS, BWS, and Kamehameha Schools.
+The objectives of the Study are to: 1) Assess the effects of ground-water withdrawals on streamflow; 2) Assess the effects of existing diversions on streamflow; 3) Characterize the effects of diversions on instream temperatures; and 4) Estimate the effects of streamflow restoration on aquatic habitats.
+The Punaluu Stream Study is currently underway and the USGS is compiling existing data and conducting stream reconnaissance.

-Lalakea Alternative Mitigation Project: The Lalakea Alternative Mitigation Project (LAMP) is a product of an alternative settlement agreement with Kamehameha Schools amounting to over \$453,000, and is a cooperative project between the Commission, Kamehameha Schools and Bishop Museum.
-The two primary objectives of LAMP are scientific research and community participation/education.
-The scientific portion involves scientists from Bishop Museum, Division of Aquatic Resources, USGS Biological Resources Division, University of Hawaii, Smithsonian Institute, Louisiana State University, and the University of Nebraska.
-Study areas will include: 1) Aquatic macroalgae monitoring; 2) Stream invertebrate assessment; 3) Native and alien fish monitoring and parasite assessment; 4) GIS stream habitat mapping; and 5) Streamflow/water quality monitoring.
-LAMP is currently in its first year and two field studies were conducted thus far to map stream habitat, install measuring devices, perform baseline surveys, and collect aquatic samples.
-Flow restoration from Lalakea Ditch is targeted for the first quarter of 2004, after which more field studies will occur to assess the impacts of streamflow restoration.
+Lalakea Alternative Mitigation Project: The Lalakea Alternative Mitigation Project (LAMP) is a product of an alternative settlement agreement with Kamehameha Schools amounting to over \$453,000, and is a cooperative project between Kamehameha Schools and Bishop Museum, with oversight by the Commission.
+The primary objective of LAMP is to conduct baseline studies on the streams diverted by the Lalakea Ditch System prior to restoring flows to the streams.
+Upon restoration of stream flows, studies are to continue for a period to determine how the streams are affected by the restoration of flows.
+The scientific portion of the Studies involves scientists from Bishop Museum, DAR, USGS Biological Resources Division, University of Hawaii, Smithsonian Institute, Louisiana State University, and the University of Nebraska-Lincoln.
+Study areas include: 1) Aquatic macroalgae monitoring; 2) Stream invertebrate assessment; 3) Native and alien fish monitoring and parasite assessment; 4) GIS stream habitat mapping; and 5) Streamflow/water quality monitoring.
+A secondary objective of the Studies is community participation and education involving the local community in the vicinity of the Lalakea Ditch System.